malvidin/utbox/README.md

 This app provides a set of macros that simplify the interaction with the bundled lookups.

 Please find below some selected samples of commands and their respective output.
-Please find more in-depth examples and explanation [in the docs](utbox/appserver/static/documentation.pdf).
+Please find more in-depth examples and explanation [in the PDF docs](utbox/appserver/static/documentation.pdf) or [in the Markdown docs](utbox/appserver/static/documentation.md).

 ### ut_parse_simple